 Tomato juice inhibited clotting of human blood, as measured by the aggregation of platelets, by 70% compared with 44% for pink grapefruit, 42% for honeydew melon and 33% for strawberry juice.

 Initially, this action was thought to relate to the antioxidant red pigment, lycopene, which is concentrated within tomato skins and the pulp.
-The anti-clotting potential of each fruit tested did not match its antioxidant potential, however, and other lycopene-rich fruits such as mango and nectarine did not have noticeably powerful effects.
+The anti-clotting potential of each fruit tested did not match its antioxidant content, however, and other lycopene-rich fruits such as mango and nectarine did not have noticeably greater effects.

 Fruitflow reduces platelet spikiness

 Platelets are cell fragments (thrombocytes) that regulate the stickiness and fluidity of blood.
 They respond to injuries in blood vessel walls – such as micro-tears caused by high blood pressure – and stick to the underlying exposed collagen.

 Once activated, platelets lose their smoothness and become spiky.
 They release chemical signals (cytokines) that attract more platelets, white blood cells and electrically-charged fat globules into the area to plug the gap.

 Ideally, the resulting platelet plug is temporary and dissolves away once healing occurs.
 If platelets and other components of the coagulation system remain over-active, however, fatty plaques can build up to cause hardening and furring up of the arteries (atherosclerosis).